shea08/shea08.github.io/LPFM.md

 <b> LPFM Radio </b>

-From the studio to transmitter link (STL) to the radio automation system I have found my self learning how to upkeep an LPFM station.
+From the studio to transmitter link (STL) to the radio automation system I have found myself learning how to upkeep an LPFM station.
 I excel at learning to troubleshoot the software.
 I have installed firmware updates on our STL, automation system, and the transmitter.
 LPFM is awesome because two small rooms filled with equipment and a tower can make a message that can fill an entire city!

 <a href="https://shea08.github.io/LPFM">Back to Top</a>